-Unique friendships have continued to provide me with much needed connection, people that I have a bond with, where I may not see them for many months, sometimes even years, but when I do it is as if I never was away from them.
-I often say when I am teaching the weekly class, that we take each other home with us when we leave.
-And this for me is the truth.
+Unique friendships have continued to provide me with much needed connection, people that I have a bond with, whom I may not see for many months, sometimes even years, but when I do it is as if I never was away from them.
+I often say when I am teaching the weekly class, that we take each other home with us when we leave and this for me, is the truth.

 It is now 11 years since I first stepped into the Dance arena, I was reminded of this today when my dear friend Monica Nataraj (someone who I see seldomly but is ever present in my heart) sent me something that I am working with and that is finding some love and compassion for myself.
 My life has been one of deep transformation.
 Monica was the first person who helped me to see that Dance is an extraordinary part of life, That life is a beautiful Dance, and those who dance live life differently ( not worse or better ) just differently.